Which deployment strategies are supported by Flagger?

 is not specified, then targetRef.name

 is used for the apex domain and canary/primary services name prefix.
-You should treat the service name as an immutable field, changing it could result in routing conflicts.
+You should treat the service name as an immutable field; changing its could result in routing conflicts.

 Based on the canary spec service, Flagger generates the following Kubernetes ClusterIP service: